 In practice, there are a number of variables which will determine the sector's ability to commit to specific objectives and deliver them, including the disparate nature of funding across the sector stakeholders.
-The consultation and development process for the strategy therefore explored the specific content and level of detail the strategy can commit to, rather than considering operating without one.
+The consultation and development process for the strategy may therefor yield further sub-options for the content and level of detail the strategy can commit to.